 One way we saved thousands of dollars during those lean years was to keep our grocery and household products budget to $35 a week.
 I had fun taking couponing to a whole new level – I spent at least a few hours each week becoming proficient in “couponese” and playing the “Drug Store Game.”

-Several years ago, I briefly shared a bit about bargain-shopping on a former blog of mine… and I was quickly inundated with questions on how we managed to live on a such a small grocery budget.
+In 2006, I briefly shared a bit about bargain-shopping on a former blog of mine… and I was quickly inundated with questions on how we managed to live on such a small grocery budget.

 The questions kept coming despite writing a blog series, an ebook, and an ecourse on the subject of Supermarket Savings.